 - Limited range of motion that disappears after initial movement

-- Swelling around a joint
+- Swelling of a joint

 - Clicking or cracking noises when moving a joint